 Focus area Key initiatives 2024- 2025 2025- 2026 2026- 2027 2027- 2028 Passenger safety is prioritised Operator contract management: Safeguard the safety and security of the network by collaborating with contracted operators to assure rail operator accreditation, work health and safety standards and performance of contractual obligations.
 Incident response scenario testing: Regular review and testing of emergency response plans with incident response agencies and operators.
 Safety design standards: Collaborate with incident response agencies to inform the design requirements of metro projects.
-Grow patronage Public transport first: Support TfNSW's Patronage Revitalisation Program and ensure our interchanges are designed to be highly efficient and easy to use so passengers feel safe to use public transport.
+Grow patronage Public transport first: Support TfNSW's Public Transport First Program and ensure our services and interchanges are designed and operating to be highly efficient and easy to use so passengers choose public transport.
 Customer insights program: Monitoring of passenger feedback, researching passenger needs and conducting customer centred design to inform project delivery and operations.
 Reliable and resilient Asset management and assurance program: Delivery and continual improvement of Sydney Metro's asset management and assurance framework to meet NSW Treasury Asset Management Policy TTP 19-07.
 Operational readiness North West & City operational performance: Monitoring to ensure trains and systems operate as designed as an augmented line including performance reliability, timely identification, assessment, resolution and processing of operational issues affecting performance.
 Temporary transport management plan: Support TfNSW in the delivery of an effective alternative public transport plan during the final conversion of the Sydenham to Bankstown line.
 Southwest Metro operational readiness: Monitor and assure that parties are delivering activities to support first passenger service from Sydenham to Bankstown.
 Southwest operational integration: Monitoring to ensure the augmentation of the Sydenham to Bankstown line operates as designed including the timely identification, assessment, resolution and processing of operational issues affecting performance.
 Western Sydney Airport operational readiness: Plan, monitor and assure that parties are delivering activities to support first passenger service.
 Western Sydney Airport operational integration: Monitoring to ensure trains and systems operate as designed including timely identification, assessment, resolution and processing of operational issues affecting performance.
-Enhancing the security of Enterprise Security Governance and Assurance Framework: Develop and embed standards and processes that comply with the Security of Critical Infrastructure Act, 2018 (Cth) .
-Engage and monitor contractor compliance with required security obligations. systems and stations Cyber Security Operation Centre: Continue to mature and operationalise cyber security capabilities, culture, systems, processes, and monitoring for critical assets.
-Cyber Security Uplift Program: Continue to uplift the operating technology system infrastructure of the North West and City and Southwest lines in accordance to IEC62443 standard.
+Enhancing the security of systems and stations Enterprise Security Program: Continue to monitor our operating environment and embed standards and processes to meet regulatory requirements for cyber and infrastructure security.
 Vibrant local transport hubs Precinct leasing strategy: Develop and implement leasing strategies that support the ongoing vibrancy of our station precincts by attracting a diverse mix of tenants and activations.